 - Issues of Concerns

-Flight Safety / Personal Information Protection and Cyber Security / Operational Performance
+Flight Safety / In-flight Catering Management / Personal Information Protection and Cyber Security

 - Communication Channel & Frequency